WordPress/gutenberg/packages/components/src/range-control/README.md

 4. **Icon** (optional): An icon can be displayed before or after the range slider.
 5. **Tick mark** (optional): Tick marks represent predetermined values to which the user can move the slider.

+### Types

+#### Continuous sliders

+Continuous sliders allow users to select a value along a subjective range.
+They do not display the selected numeric value.
+Use them when displaying/editing the numeric value is not important, like volume.

+#### Discrete sliders

+Discrete sliders can be adjusted to a specific value by referencing its value entry field.
+Use them when it’s important to display/edit the numeric value, like text size.

+Possible selections may be organized through the use of tick marks, which a slider thumb will snap to (or to which an input will round up or down).

 ### Behavior

 - **Click and drag**: The range slider is controlled by clicking the thumb and dragging it.